jhlenes/complete_coverage/README.md

 This is a collection of ROS packages.

 ## Sensors
 This system will connect to several sensors.
 In order to know which sensor is at which USB port (```/dev/ttyUSB*```), we need to set up some udev rules.
-These rules are defined for [RPLIDAR](rplidar.rules), and [Xsens IMU](xsens.rules).
+These rules are defined for [RPLIDAR](etc/rplidar.rules), and [Xsens IMU](etc/xsens.rules).
 Apply them by:
 ```
-sudo cp rplidar.rules /etc/udev/rules.d
+sudo cp etc/rplidar.rules /etc/udev/rules.d
-sudo cp xsens.rules /etc/udev/rules.d
+sudo cp etc/xsens.rules /etc/udev/rules.d
 ```
 Unplug and replug your devices, and you are finished.